 If you have people that depend on you, their emergencies are most likely yours, too.
 You need to consider this when deciding on your emergency fund goals.

-If you have a large backlog of debt, you may need a smaller emergency fund compared to someone without debt.
+If you have a large backlog of debt, you may need a smaller emergency fund at the beginning compared to someone without debt.
 Why is that?
-By delaying your debt repayment to save for an emergency fund, you will be incurring extra interest expenses.
+You should pay off your debt as soon as possible because of the interest expenses payable on them.

 The interest your emergency fund will generate will almost always be lower than the interest on unpaid debt.
-Therefore, you must channel enough funds for debt repayment, which ends up rationalizing a smaller goal for your emergency fund.
+Therefore, you must channel enough funds for debt repayment, which ends up rationalizing a smaller goal for your emergency fund at the beginning.

 If you are married to a working partner, you may need less cash for emergencies, ceteris paribus.

-How many months to plan for: Putting it all together
+How many months to plan for: Pulling it all together

 None of these factors should be considered in isolation when building an emergency fund.
 Every one interacts with the other to help us get the clearest picture of the financial needs our fund must provide for.

-While some financial advisors advocate a three-month fund, a six-month emergency fund offers the best protection.
+However, we have found that a six-month emergency fund offers the best protection and everyone should aim at it.
 However, this largely depends on your personal financial profile, which the above has helped you determine.

-To calculate the ideal value of your emergency fund, multiply your monthly essential expenses by six and you will have your fund goals in a concrete number.
+To calculate the ideal value of your emergency fund, multiply your monthly essential expenses (needs and wants for some; needs only for others) by six and you will have your fund goals in a concrete number.

-For a six-month fund, if your monthly expenses are $2,500, for example, you should save up about $15,000 in emergency funds.
+For a six-month fund, If your monthly expenses are AED 10,000, for example, you should save up about AED 60,000 in emergency funds.

-Now you have a target.
+Now you have a target – six months worth of your essential expenses.
 But how do you achieve that target?

 An essential part of learning how to start an emergency fund is deciding where to put your cash.